-Marriage, dowry, divorce, property, employment and adoption, political participation, Legal literacy for Women, Family Counselling centre: Role and its functions.
+Marriage, dowry, divorce, property, employment and adoption, political participation, Legal literacy for Women, Family Counselling centre

 Related Experiences

 - 1. Study of women's status in a village. - 2.
 Identification of women's problems in a village. - 3.
 Preparation of clipping from print media on women's issues.